intel/tcf/doc/04-HOWTOs.rst

 Setup proxies
 -------------

+.. note:: this applies to setting the proxy for the server; if you
+          need to set proxies during testcase execution, see :ref:`here <tcf_testcase_proxy>`

 If your network requires proxy support:

 - From the GUI: log in as a normal user to the graphical interface